 The Company pays corporate income tax and income tax in the Republic of Croatia.
 In terms of taxes, the Company has no outstanding due and unpaid liabilities to the Republic of Croatia.
-The Company invests in securities of the Republic of Croatia and other state-owned companies as indicated in the table below, with interest rates ranging from 0.25% to 6.38% and maturities from 2024 to 2041.
+The Company invests in securities of the Republic of Croatia and other state-owned companies as indicated in the table below, with interest rates ranging from 0.25% to 4.00% and maturities from 2025 to 2041.

-The Company has granted loans to the related company CROATIA-TEHNIČKI PREGLEDI d.o.o. totalling EUR 24,069 thousand at an interest rate of 4.97%, loans to the company Core 1 d.o.o. in the amount of EUR 12,662 thousand at an interest rate of 4% and 5.14% respectively, to the company Croatia osiguranje d.d. - neživot, Skopje, in the amount of EUR 800 thousand at an interest rate of 2.63%, to the company CO Zdravlje d.o.o. in the amount of EUR 2,522 thousand at an interest rate of 6.10%, to the company STRMEC PROJEKT d.o.o. in the total amount of EUR 510 thousand at an interest rate of 6.07%, to the company CROATIA Premium d.o.o. in the total amount of EUR 1,659 thousand at an interest rate of 3.2%, to the company CROATIA POLIKLINIKA in the total amount of EUR 11,847 thousand at an interest rate of 6.07% and to the company CO LOGISTIKA d.o.o. in the total amount of EUR 450 thousand at an interest rate of 6.07%, for the purpose of additional investments.
+The Company has granted loans to the related company CROATIA-TEHNIČKI PREGLEDI d.o.o. totalling EUR 24,069 thousand at an interest rate of 4.97%, to the company CROATIA nekretnine d.o.o. in the total amount of EUR 16,730 thousand at an interest rate of 4%, 5.14% and 5.23% respectively, to the company Croatia osiguranje d.d. - društvo za osiguranje neživota, Skopje, in the amount of EUR 800 thousand at an interest rate of 2.63%, to the company CO Zdravlje in the amount of EUR 2,522 thousand at an interest rate of 6.10%, to the company STRMEC PROJEKT d.o.o. in the total amount of EUR 545 thousand at an interest rate of 5.23%, to the company CROATIA Premium d.o.o. in the total amount of EUR 1,659 thousand at an interest rate of 3.2%, to the company CROATIA POLIKLINIKA in the total amount of EUR 1,006 thousand at an interest rate of 6.07%, for the purpose of additional investments.

 Other relations with subsidiaries, joint ventures and associates within the Group and with other entities that have a material impact on the financial statements of the Company including companies that are majority state-owned or significantly influenced by the state are shown in the table below.